Overview

 Security Considerations

 When connected, the AI assistant can both read and write to Mixpanel on your behalf.
 Your Mixpanel data is also sent to whichever AI provider you’re using (Claude, ChatGPT, etc.), so review that provider’s data handling policies before connecting.
+Access controls- MCP must be explicitly enabled by an org admin.
+It is off by default

 - Users can only access projects they already have permission to view in Mixpanel